I lived in Illinois for 13 years and only visited Chicago… once. 😅

-I lived near the bottom of Illinois, about 50 minutes from the Kentucky border.
-Chicago is a 6-hour drive north (for the Californians, picture driving from L.A. to San Francisco).
-It sits at the top of Illinois, right on the great lake, Lake Michigan, and is world renowned.
-It’s known for being the residence of then-Senator Barrack Obama, Kanye West’s hometown (gotta love Yeezy), the Bears football team, the Cubs (World Series Champs!!
-FLY THE W!!) and White Sox baseball teams, Willis Tower, the Bean, Magnificent Mile, Navy Pier, canals that run through the city, and for having the highest murder rate in the United States of America, among other things.
-However, much like Saint Louis, if you stay in the more populated, touristy areas, you should be fine.
+I lived near the bottom of Illinois, about 50 minutes from the Kentucky border, making Chicago an approximately 6-hour drive north.
+It sits at the top-east of the state, right on the great Lake Michigan, and is known for being the residence of Barrack Obama, Kanye West’s hometown, the Bears football team, the Cubs (World Series Champs!!
+FLY THE W!!!), White Sox, Willis Tower, The Bean, Magnificent Mile, Navy Pier, canals that run through the city, and much more.
+There is, unfortunately, an infamous danger element to Chicago, however, if you stay alert and aware, and in the more populated, touristy areas, it’s like any other major city.

-You can take the Amtrak from various locations throughout Illinois to Chicago, but that takes forever, so we decided to drive.
-Hotels in Chicago are like any large, metropolitan city: ridiculous.
-To stay in any downtown hotels or on the river walk, an average room costs $300 to $400+ per night.
-Not gonna happen.
-We stayed at the Hyatt Regency O’Hare hotel, around $100 per night, and just took the Amtrak into downtown.
-This is how a lot of Chicagoans get around, because driving and parking in the city is horrendous (not to mention, many apartment complexes offer extremely limited to no parking).
-A one-day pass costs $10 per ticket, and they offer various passes like 3-day, 7-day, annual, and so on.
+Hotels in Chicago are like any large, metropolitan city – overpriced.
+To stay in any downtown hotel, particularly along the river walk, an average room costs $300 to $400 per night.
+We chose to stay near the airport, at the more economically conscious Hyatt Regency O’Hare hotel (would recommend), located at 9300 W Bryn Mawr Ave, Rosemont, IL 60018.
+It was much cheaper, around $100 per night, and we just took the Amtrak into downtown.
+A one-day Amtrak pass costs $10 per ticket, with several other various passes available, like 3-day, 7-day, annual, etc.

-Once we made our way into downtown and located my wandering brother who got off on at the wrong exit, we grabbed a quick bite to eat at some hipster Mexican restaurant, and then it was off to sightsee.
-We walked throughout downtown on our way to Navy Pier, so we could take one of the scenic boat tours through the waterways that run right through the heart of downtown Chicago.
-We passed iconic attractions like the Trump International Hotel, a 30-foot statue of Abe Lincoln giving the Gettysburg Address next to a modern-day man (sadly no longer there; they moved it last year to a museum in Peoria, Illinois), Willis Tower (formerly known as the Sears Tower), Tribune Tower, Merchandise Mart, etc. We’d end up seeing all these buildings from the boat (which offers a better view, in my opinion) and learning their history while taking our tour.
+We headed to downtown, with our goal being Navy Pier, as we planned on taking a scenic boat tour through the waterways that run right through downtown Chicago.
+As we walked from the Amtrak station to the pier, we passed iconic attractions like a 30-foot statue of Abe Lincoln giving the Gettysburg Address next to a modern-day man (sadly gone – it was moved to a museum in Peoria, Illinois), Willis Tower (formerly known as Sears Tower), the Tribune Tower, The Mart, the Trump International Hotel, and more.
+We’d end up seeing all these buildings from the boat, which offers a better view, and learning their histories while on the tour.

-We learned about the Civic Opera House, which opened its doors in 1929 and is still the second-largest opera auditorium in North America, one-upped only by NYC’s Metropolitan Opera House.
-We learned about Marina City, one the most famous “mixed residential” (meaning owners and renters) buildings in the world.
-I was surprised to learn that to rent a one-bedroom here, it costs only (lol) between $1650 and $1750 a month, which is pretty equivalent to California prices.
-Except in this building, you’re right on the iconic Chicago river way and smack-dab in the heart of downtown.
-Not a bad price in terms of big city living.
-We learned about numerous other iconic Chicago buildings as well, but I’ll save y’all the boring horror of going over every single one of them.
+Then there is the Civic Opera House, which opened its doors in 1929, and is still the second-largest opera auditorium in North America, one-upped only by NYC’s Metropolitan Opera House.
+There’s also Marina City, which sits directly on the canal, and is one the most famous “mixed residential” (owners and renters) buildings in the entire world.
+To rent a one-bedroom, it’s between $1650 and $1750 a month, which is pretty equivalent to many California prices.
+We learned about several other iconic buildings as well.

-After our boat tour, we decided to call it a night and head back towards our respective train areas (my brother was going north, while we were going west).
-As we were walking back, we passed the Tribune Building which has a pretty awesome feature: chunks of rock and building fragments from very famous places around the world.
+As we were walking back to the Amtrak station, we passed the Tribune Building, which has a pretty awesome feature: chunks of rock and building fragments from very famous places around the world.
 These include: Pearl Harbor, House of Commons in England, Mt.
 Rainier in Washington, Omaha Beach in Normandy, Petra, Antarctica, the Great Pyramid of Giza, Taj Mahal, the Alamo, the Great Wall of China, Ab Lincolns Tomb, Norte Dame in Paris, the Berlin Wall, and many more.
 Some of these stones and building fragments are much too high up to touch, but a lot are within reaching distance.
-I specifically remember we got to “touch” Antarctica and the Great Pyramid.

-Within spitting distance of The Bean is a fountain called Crown Fountain, named after the Crown family who was very prominent in Chicago during the early 1900s, and is also free to view/run around in.
-It’s a favorite spot for locals, especially children, in the summer because, like I said, it’s free.
+Within spitting distance of The Bean is Crown Fountain (please see below), named after the Crown family, a very prominent clan in Chicago during the early 1900s.
+It’s a favorite spot for locals during the summertime, especially children, as it can get very hot and muggy.
+Plus it’s also free.
 It’s designed with a video display that is used for various things throughout the year.

-I’m extremely grateful and glad I was able to visit Chi-Town before it was too late.
-Obviously, I could visit Chicago whenever, but it’s a lot less likely once you move more than halfway across the country and are a single mother.
-I was disappointed I never got to see my beloved Bears play at Soldier Field, but I did get to see them play against the Rams (and annihilate them) when the Rams were still at the Dome, so all ends well there.
-Chicago gets a bad rap these days (they don’t call it Chiraq for nothing) but this city still has a lot more to offer than just gun violence and murder.
-There’s a TON of history here, and what I got to see was seriously just the tip of the iceberg.
-Don’t pass up visiting this city out of fear or media hysteria; just be smart about your travels and aware of your surroundings.
+Overall, I’m extremely grateful I was able to visit Chi-Town before moving out of state.
+I was disappointed I never got to see the Bears play at Soldier Field, however, I watched them annihilate the Rams at the Dome in St. Louis, so all ends well there.
+While Chicago does get a bad rap, this city still has a lot of good offer.
+There’s an enormous amount of history here, and what we got to experience was seriously just the tip of the iceberg.
+Please don’t pass up visiting this historic city.